Best Male Enhancement Pills

 Epimedium leaf

 This ingredient is also called barrenwort or horny goat weed.
 It can act as a modest phosphodiesterase type 5 (PDE-5) inhibitor — the same essential function as Viagra and Cialis.
-However, most studies look into icariin, a component extracted from epimedium, at doses around 1,000mg.
-Epimedium in male enhancement pills contains about 10% icariin, so a 1,000mg dose of epimedium leaf extract is only worth one-tenth of the amount that succeeds in studies.
+However, most studies look into icariin, a component extracted from epimedium, at doses ranging from 14mg to 150mg.
+Epimedium leaf in male enhancement pills contains about 3% icariin, so a 1,000mg dose of epimedium leaf is worth around 30mg of icariin.
+This is within the effective range produced in some studies, but it’s toward the low end.

 Ginseng